RESPONDING WITH CARE | AVAILABLE 24 HOURS DAY

 - Mental Health First Aid Classes

 We also require Network Providers to develop Person-Centered Crisis Prevention Plans with persons they serve and to be accountable for their first-responder roles and responsibilities.

 Any person may receive crisis and emergency services in eastern North Carolina for mental health, substance abuse, and intellectual/developmental disabilities issues.
-Regardless of where you live, work or go to school, you can call our toll-free 24-Hour Crisis Care & Service Enrollment 1.877.685.2415 at any time.
+Regardless of where you live, work or go to school, you can call our toll-free 24-Hour Access to Care line 1.877.685.2415 at any time.
 A trained person answering the phone will connect you with services to address your situation.

 Mobile Crisis Teams